If my relative has lost mental capacity, what are my options?

 Will there be a court hearing?

-Most often this is a paper-only exercise.
-But if the matter is unusual or someone has objected to the deputyship or more than one has shown interest then there is a court hearing.
-Garner & Hancock has experience in representing client at Court.
+Most often, this is a paper-only exercise.
+But if the matter is unusual or someone has objected to the deputyship or more than one has shown interest, then there is a court hearing.
+Garner & Hancock has experience in representing clients at Court.

 What sort of things can and should a deputy be able to do once deputyship has been granted?